The first time your agent triggers an incident, “cool demo” stops being a strategy

-What “good” looks like in production
+What “good” looks like is workflow-specific, not model-specific

 | Stack/Tool | Best for | Key strength | Primary risk |